A Mobility Founder’s Playbook for Crowdfunding and Syndicates

 • US: Crowdfunding platforms such as WeFunder and Republic have welcomed micromobility, B2B telematics, and EV retrofit kits.
 Here, regulation is nuanced, especially regarding shareholding limits and disclosures (consult legal input for campaigns).

-Successful syndicate or crowdfunding efforts don’t end at closing—they spark long-term relationships.
+Successful syndicate or crowdfunding efforts do not end at closing.
+They open long-term relationships that shape your next raise.
 The best founders:

 • Engage post-campaign: Share regular product, revenue, and regulatory updates to backers and syndicate members.